-- TNLIP is a multi-sectoral planning tables that bring a cross-section of stakeholders together to identify ways in which to support settlement and integration of immigrants into local communities.
+TNLIP is a multi-sectoral planning table that brings a cross-section of stakeholders together to identify ways in which to support settlement and integration of immigrants into local communities.

 Where we are located

 Diverse stakeholders across Toronto North work collaboratively to build welcoming communities for newcomer settlement success.